Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Best Buy Co., Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and investment potential.
+I analyze Best Buy Co., Inc.’s income statement, key financial ratios, and dividend payout policy to assess its financial health and shareholder value creation.

 Income Statement

-The table below summarizes Best Buy Co., Inc.’s key income statement figures for the fiscal years 2021 through 2025, showing revenue, expenses, profitability, and earnings per share (EPS).
+The following table summarizes Best Buy Co., Inc.’s key income statement metrics for fiscal years 2022 through 2026, showing revenue, expenses, and profitability trends.

 income statement